hertzsprung/charney-phillips/src/literature.md

   * Richardson number can be calculated straightforwardly on Lorenz grid but C--P requires averaging
   * Lorenz provides cleaner route for energy conservation than C--P
   * Model comparison is OK but less general than steady/time-variant decomposition
+  * Does the BL scheme suppress the Lorenz computational mode?

 * [Girard et al. 2014](https://doi.org/10.1175/MWR-D-13-00255.1)
   * Canadian GEM4 model uses C--P staggering